Aigerim-Zh/World-Weather-Analysis/README.md

 8. **A Vacation Search Map** was created with pop-up markers that can display information on specific cities based on a customer's travel preferences.
 The following steps were completed:
     - The Pandas DataFrame was filtered based on user inputs for a minimum and maximum temperature.
-As an example, a minimum temperature of 75 and maximum temperature of 90 were inputted, which returned 198 cities.
+As an example, the input for a minimum temperature of 75 and a maximum temperature of 90 returned 198 cities.
-    - Next, the nearby hotels were found from the cities's coordinates using Google's Maps and Places API, and Search Nearby feature.
+    - Next, the nearby hotels were found from the cities' coordinates using Google's Maps and Places API, and the Search Nearby feature.
 The name of the first hotel (default is rank by prominence) for each city was stored.
     - The heatmap with pop-up markers was created that can display information about the city, the most popular hotel, current maximum temperature, and current weather description.

 ![](https://github.com/Aigerim-Zh/World-Weather-Analysis/blob/main/Vacation_Search/Vacation_Search_Map.png)